 Q: What if my child refuses certain colored foods?

 A: Start with naturally sweeter options in each color group.
 For example, begin with red strawberries before introducing red bell peppers.
-Persistence and positive modeling are key.
+Persistence and positive modeling matter most here.

 Q: Are frozen fruits and vegetables as nutritious as fresh?